-When only one worker is active, in either GR or GP mode, the program is in worker-single mode (WS mode).
+When only one worker is active, in either GR or GP mode, the program is in worker-single mode 266 (WS mode).
 When only one vector lane is active, the program is in vector-single mode (VS mode).
-If a gang reaches a loop or loop nest marked for worker-level work-sharing, the gang transitions to worker-partitioned mode (WP mode), which activates all the workers of the gang.
-The iterations of the loop or loops are partitioned across the workers of this gang.
-If the same loop is marked for both gang-partitioning and worker-partitioning, then the iterations of the loop are spread across all the workers of all the gangs.
-If a worker reaches a loop or loop nest marked for vector-level worksharing, the worker will transition to vector-partitioned mode (VP mode).
-Similar to WP mode, the transition to VP mode activates all the vector lanes of the worker.
-The iterations of the loop or loops will be partitioned across the vector lanes using vector or SIMD operations.
-Again, a single loop may be marked for one, two, or all three of gang, worker, and vector parallelism, and the iterations of that loop will be spread across the gangs, workers, and vector lanes as appropriate.
+267 If a gang reaches a loop or loop nest marked for worker-level work-sharing, the gang transitions to 268 worker-partitioned mode (WP mode), which activates all the workers of the gang.
+The iterations 269 of the loop or loops are partitioned across the workers of this gang.
+If the same loop is marked for 270 both gang-partitioning and worker-partitioning, then the iterations of the loop are spread across all 271 the workers of all the gangs.
+If a worker reaches a loop or loop nest marked for vector-level work-272 sharing, the worker will transition to vector-partitioned mode (VP mode).
+Similar to WP mode, the 273 transition to VP mode activates all the vector lanes of the worker.
+The iterations of the loop or loops 274 275 will be partitioned across the vector lanes using vector or SIMD operations.
+Again, a single loop may be marked for one, two, or all three of gang, worker, and vector parallelism, and the iterations 276 of that loop will be spread across the gangs, workers, and vector lanes as appropriate.
+277 its stack.

-The program starts executing with a single initial host thread, identified by a program counter and its stack.
 The initial host thread may spawn additional host threads, using OpenACC or another mechanism, such as with the OpenMP API.
 On a device, a single vector lane of a single worker of a single gang is called a device thread.
 When executing on an accelerator, a parallel execution context is created on the accelerator and may contain many such threads.